 Business Studies is taught in Years 10 to 13.
 Business Studies students investigate how businesses operate and examine the contribution made by the finance, operations, human resources and marketing departments to the success of their organisations.
 In addition, students also explore the external environment that businesses operate in to understand how factors such as interest rates, competition, legislation and social trends can affect businesses.

-Miss C Williams, email: BusinessStudies@jkhs.org.uk
+Miss C Williams, Subject Leader for Business email: BusinessStudies@jkhs.org.uk

 Key Stage 4